 Finally, Qu Yuan’s imaginative and often surreal works in the Chu Ci (“Verses of Chu”) give a glimpse into the place of shamanistic ritual, music, and art in the Chu culture of ancient times.
 The heavy-handed Qin rulers were uneasy about the naturalistic culture of the Chu peoples, but by the time of the Han dynasty (206 BC–220 AD) its representation in the Chu Ci had become a source of fascination for the rulers.
 This helped cement its place in the Chinese cultural and literary tradition thereafter, and is still an important source of information on Chu culture for scholars today.

-Much has been said recently about the role of literacy in cultivating empathy; in that sense, a boat race aimed at bridging different cultures seems to be a fitting tribute to such a prolific poet as Qu Yuan.
+Much has been said recently about the role of literacy in cultivating empathy; in that sense, a boat race aimed at connecting across cultures seems to be a fitting tribute to such a prolific poet as Qu Yuan.

 Anyway, it will give us something to think about as we paddle furiously down the Charles River this weekend.
-Wish us luck!
+Wish us luck, and learn more about how we are connecting across cultures as a company at csoftintl.com!

 Written by Jonathan Wildman, Account Manager, Global Communications